Sink or Float : An Artificial Island, 2022 by Jessica Wetherly

 Sink or Float a Curated Selection by Zinzi Minott

-This month we have invited artist Zinzi Minott who’s work focuses on the relationship between dance, bodies and politics, to curate a selection of Axis Members' work using the Axis Gallery.
+This month we have invited artist Zinzi Minott whose work focuses on the relationship between dance, bodies and politics, to curate a selection of Axis Members' work using the Axis Gallery.
 Featuring: Joanna Mowbray, Andrew Hardwick, JAYKOE, Jessica Wetherly, and Henny Burnett.

 Sink or Float